Download the FREE Guide to build your own membership site for under $300

 The truth is that Google search results do not expire, and Google does not have “listings”.
 Often, these scammers are referring to a business’s Google My Business account, which displays a little box with information about your business on the side of the search results when your business is searched for, along with placing you on Google Maps.
 You can create, update and maintain this profile by yourself for no charge – there is no need to pay anyone for it.

-“We can guarantee 1000 visitors to your site per day”
+We can guarantee 1000 visitors to your site per day

 You may have been promised a particular number – whether it’s 500, 1000, or even higher than that – of visitors to your site every day.
 Sometimes this offer comes with a free trial offer or a money-back guarantee.
-However, the old adage still applies for SEO: if it sounds too good to be true, it probably is.
+However, the old adage still applies to SEO: if it sounds too good to be true, it probably is.

 These guaranteed visitors will likely be bots, rather than real people.
 This traffic will not do anything for your search results, and it will also interfere with your Google Analytics data, making it even harder to see the real humans visiting your site.
-This tactic is the equivalent of simply setting your money on fire – it’s useless to you, your business, and your search engine results.
+This tactic is the digital marketing equivalent of simply setting your money on fire – it’s useless to you, your business, and your search engine results.

-How can you protect yourself from SEO scammers and make sure that you’re working with a reputable, qualified agency?We tell all of our new clients to first, do their research.
+How can you protect yourself from SEO scammers and make sure that you’re working with a reputable, qualified agency?
+We tell all of our new clients to first, do their research.
 Check out the agency’s website, read reviews (both good and bad), and look for evidence of their work in Google search results.
 Second, ask questions.
 A reputable SEO company will be happy to answer all of your questions about their services and methodology.
 And finally, get references.
 Ask for testimonials from other clients or for case studies.
 If everything checks out, go ahead – but always keep an eye on your analytics to make sure you’re getting what you’re paying for.

 Share: